Training Needed for Caregivers

 • initiate oxygen therapy based on oxygen saturation levels and behavior.

 I remember the first time I had to use a catheter on my husband.
 He was sent home from the hospital with catheter supplies after a nurse removed an indwelling catheter.
-The catheter had been in place a month, but the medical team forgot to order the procedures to wean his bladder from the catheter to prepare it for the removal.
-When they took the catheter out, the nurse told me, “Sometimes patients can’t go on their own when they have had a catheter in for a long time.
+The catheter had been in place for a month, but the medical team forgot to order the procedures to wean his bladder from the catheter to prepare it for removal.
+When they took the catheter out, the nurse said, “Sometimes patients can’t go independently when they have had a catheter in for a long time.
 If he hasn’t voided in the next six hours and he feels distended, go ahead and insert a catheter to empty his bladder.
 He might have trouble starting back on his own.

 That was the extent of my instructions.
-The nursing staff assumed since I had been a nurse, I knew what to do, but no one checked to make sure that I knew how to perform a catheterization.
+The nursing staff assumed that since I had been a nurse, I knew what to do, but no one checked to ensure that I knew how to catheterize.
 I could have been a mental health nurse with no experience.

 Families Need as Much Training as Possible

-Parents, spouses, and significant others often do not get the respect they deserve from health care providers.
-The attitude given to family members by many in the healthcare profession is one of superiority.
+Parents, spouses, and significant others often do not get the respect they deserve from healthcare providers.
+Many in the healthcare profession have an attitude of superiority toward family members.
 The difference in educational levels sets up a bias in expectations.
 Unfortunately, the training delivered is often minimal due to that expectation and insufficient to prevent post-discharge problems.

 Families Want to Provide the Best Care Possible

 Why not let the family learn everything they can while at the hospital rather than after they go home alone?
 Let them see the entire chart.
 Let them be in the room, see it all, hear it all, and answer their questions.
 They need to know and understand.
-Once home, there is no point of reference to know if what you’re doing is right or wrong.
+Once home, there is no reference point to know if your actions are right or wrong.

 Performing wound care, they wonder, “Does that wound look healthy or infected?”
 How do they know if they don’t know what it looked like before?
-It’s no wonder that a significant number of patients return to the hospital within thirty days of discharge with an infection or complication.
+It’s no wonder that many patients return to the hospital within thirty days of discharge with an infection or complication.

 I think it’s time for a change.